clicknetcafe/azamibot-md-multi/README.md

 $ cd azamibot-md-multi
 $ npm i
 ```
-If error try using yarn instead of npm, see [here](https://github.com/clicknetcafe/azamibot-md-multi/tree/multi-device#if-npm-install-failed--try--using-yarn-instead-of-npm)
+If error try using yarn instead of npm, see [here](https://github.com/BochilGaming/games-wabot/tree/multi-device#if-npm-install-failed--try--using-yarn-instead-of-npm)
 ```sh
 $ node .
 ```
 2. Wait for bot starting...
 3. Scan QR code from 2nd device.
 (Go to whatsapp > Linked Devices > Click on `link a device`)
+   NOTE : use node `node . --pairing` if you want to link device with phone number
 4. Now your bot is ready to rock n roll.

 #### If npm install failed, try using yarn instead of npm